 The LANDBANK Prepaid Card is a stored value payment card which is not linked to any deposit account.
-It has two main types: (1) the LANDBANK Cash Card and (2) the LANDBANK Mastercard-branded Prepaid Card.
+It has two main types: a) the LANDBANK Cash Card and b) the LANDBANK Mastercard-branded Prepaid Card.

 The LANDBANK Cash Card can be used locally for ATM withdrawals, fund transfer, POS purchases, bills payment and prepaid reload.
-As a transaction account, it can be re-loaded individually via OTC at LANDBANK Branches, CDMs, and accredited ABPs.
+As a transaction account, it can be re-loaded individually via OTC at LANDBANK Branches, CDMs, and accredited Agent Banking Partners (ABPs).
 It can also receive funds as a destination account of fund transfers via LANDBANK ATMs and other Bank's ATM, MBA, iAccess, InstaPay, and remittances via the LBRS.

 The LANDBANK Mastercard-branded Prepaid Card can be used in all LANDBANK ATMs nationwide and all Mastercard-accepting ATMs, POS, and e-commerce worldwide.
 Funds can be loaded or withdrawn at all LANDBANK Branches and accredited ABP.
-Cardholders can also pay their bills through the ABPs and transfer funds using the LANDBANK MBA and LANDBANKPay.
+Cardholders can also pay their bills through the ABPs and transfer funds using the LANDBANK MBA and LANDBANKPay. without an existing LANDBANK account.